ASRK14006U Transformation of the Public-Private divide

-One of the most significant features of the modern liberal state, as it developed during the 19th and 20th centuries, is the public-private distinction.
+One of the most significant features of the modern liberal state, as it developed during the 19th and 20th centuries, is the distinction between the public and the private.
 Yet, during the last two decades this distinction has become blurred.
-Public-private partnerships, private security companies, outsourcing of key welfare state functions, private intelligence etc. are all examples of this development.
-We are facing a fundamental transformation of the classical liberal state due to a continuous social and institutional innovation.
-Why does this transformation take place?
-What sort of implications does it have for governance structures, authority relations, social relations, the state, citizenship, the market and for civil society?
-Does it provide citizens with more opportunities?
-Will business benefit from it?
-Why did the public-private distinction emerge in the first place?
-Was it a good thing?
+Public-private partnerships, private security companies, outsourcing of key welfare state functions, private intelligence, in addition to the quickly changing expectations and experiences of the digital media are only the most visible faces of this transformation.
+What are the sources of this transformation?
+What sort of implications does it have for fundamental rights, social relations, citizenship and governance.
+Does it provide individuals with more opportunities or limit their freedom?
+Does it weaken democratic governance, while strengthening commercial interests?

-Students will have knowledge about the history of the public -private divide and will come to understand how current practices within the field of risk and security challenge and transform this divide.
+Students will have knowledge about the history of the public and private divide and will come to understand how current practices within the field of risk and security challenge and transform this divide.

-Student will be able to reflect upon new challenges to the classical political divisions between public and private authority and understand what these transformations influence future decision-making strategies and tools within the field of risk and security.
+Student will be able to reflect upon new challenges to the classical political divisions between public and private authority and understand what these transformations influence present experiences and future decision-making in the fields of risk and security.